Description:Natural limestone is a rock that forms in nature through processes. Here is some information regarding natural limestone.

 Formation Process: Natural limestone is an sedimentary rock which is formed by the remains of oceanic life.
 Corals, algae, shells, and bones contain the material that becomes limestone through sedimentation.
 Additionally, limestone forms through the evaporation of water in cavernous environments and even hot springs that come up from the ground.

 Appearance: Limestone comes in various colors and visual textures.
 The color of limestone is affected by the minerals it contains.
 Travertine is a form of limestone.

-Composition: Natural granite is mainly composed of quartz and feldspar but contains other minerals as well.
+Composition: Natural limestone is mainly composed of calcium carbonate but contains other minerals as well.